 Annually, the Cuming County Veterans Service Office obtains a letter from the VA Regional Office that establishes veterans (or widows) who are eligible for a tax exemption on their personal residence.
 These letters are provided to the County Assessor.

 Reporting Death of Veteran

 Upon notification of the death of a veteran in Cuming County, the Veterans Service Officer reports the death via the State of Nebraska’s VA database.
-Upon the family’s request, The VSO also orders a “Presidential Memorial Certificate” for the family of deceased Cuming County veterans upon request.
+Upon the family’s request, the VSO also orders a “Presidential Memorial Certificate” for the family of the deceased Cuming County veteran.

 Counseling and Advocacy

 Assistance with the application for State and Federal VA benefits is provided.

 Military Honor license plates are available, in lieu of regular county plates, to persons who have served, or are currently serving, on active duty in the:

 - United States Marine Corps